Jordan-Dennis/Miyake/To Do's.md

 # Plan
  - function to multithread solvers in batches (yet to come)
  - Chose a starting sample of 5 solvers and compare
- - So I need to do fixed and adaptive time step methods separatelty
  - write a function to compare the accuracy
  - I need to work out how I want to store the time information
- - consider data analysis in R because it is the best
  - consider using the DataFrames.jl package
- - Need to patch the existing file bug
+ - I need to work out a way of selecting a minimum resolution of 31
+ - Actually, I am just going to ignore the solvers that don't meet this minum requirement

 # Goals
  - I think I should be able to do all this in _100_ lines of code